mala-project/mala/docs/source/advanced_usage/predictions.rst

 computational overhead of the total energy calculation is offloaded to the computation of this Gaussian representation.
 This calculation is realized via LAMMPS and can therefore be GPU accelerated (parallelized) in the same fashion as the bispectrum descriptor calculation.
-Simply activate this option via
+If a GPU is activated (and LAMMPS is available), this option will be used by default.
+It can also manually be activated via

     .. code-block:: python